tomoswifty/arduino_programs/README.en.md

 <img src="./photo/100x.png" width="300" />
 </div>

-Files beginning with the numbers 100 through represent machines that have been completed and shipped for demonstration.
-Each number represents an individual machine.
+Each number before "\_msd700" represents an individual machine unit number. <br />
-The code for 1000 in particular has been rewritten as a template.
+The code for 1000 in particular has been rewritten as a template numbering for the machine unit number.

+Files starting with the numbers 1000 and so on indicate the unit numbers of machines that have been completed and shipped for demonstration. <br />
-Files starting with tunnel_ are used for tunnel inspections developed in collaboration with Nishimatsu Construction Co.
+Files starting with tunnel_ are used for tunnel inspections unit (1004) and developed in collaboration with Nishimatsu Construction Co.

-Unit 1004 is not included in the numbering because it is this tunnel model.
+Unit 1004 is not included in the numbering because it is the unit number of the tunnel model. <br />

-old is stored only locally on the server and is excluded from git management.
+The old programs are stored locally on the Nakayama server and only can be accessed through the office's local network.
+They are excluded from git management.

 ## Installation
 Download the software by `git clone` in an arbitrary directory.
 Open `.ino` with Arduino IDE.

 ## Writing a program
-Select `Arduino Mega or Mega2560` in Arduino IDE and write the program by specifying the port.
+Select `Arduino Mega or Mega2560` in Arduino IDE and write the program with specified port.

-Translated with www.DeepL.com/Translator (free version)